kah-ve/fullstack-boilerplate-app/README.md

 This is boilerplate code and also a playground for a full stack app.
 I've hooked up code that communicates through react to flask and postgresql and back.

-All you need to do to run this is clone and build with
+All you need to do to run this is fork then clone and build with

       docker-compose build